AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

 Log in to the new Controller and perform the initialization.
 Make sure your new Aviatrix Controller is upgraded to same version (latest) by validating it at Settings > Maintenance > Upgrade tab.
 Please note that Aviatrix only supports Controller backup and restore within the same software version.

-Set up Aviatrix Customer ID (Not required if you are migrating to a Metered AMI Controller)
+Set up Aviatrix Customer ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 On the new Aviatrix Controller, go to Settings > Controller and select the **License**.
-Enter your Aviatrix License ID into the Customer ID field in Set up Aviatrix Customer ID.
+Enter your Aviatrix Customer ID into the Customer ID field in Set up Aviatrix Customer ID.

 |customer_id|